create3000/x_ite/docs/_posts/what's-new.md

 - Optimizations in IndexedQuadSet and QuadSet
 - Optimized CoordinateInterpolator, NormalInterpolator, and CoordinateInterpolator2D
 - Support for more textures for custom shaders
-- New »StraigtenHorizon« browser option
+- New »StraightenHorizon« browser option
 - Better rendering of Text in some cases

 ### Bug Fixes